certtools/intelmq/docs/dev/guide.rst

 There's a dummy bot including tests at `intelmq/tests/lib/test_parser_bot.py`.

+Please use the correct bot type as parent class for your bot.
+The `intelmq.lib.bot` module contains the classes `CollectorBot`, `ParserBot`, `ExpertBot` and `OutputBot`.

 You can always start any bot directly from command line by calling the executable.
 The executable will be created during installation a directory for binaries.
 After adding new bots to the code, install IntelMQ to get the files created.
 Don't forget to give an bot id as first argument.
 Also, running bots with other users than `intelmq` will raise permission errors.